fyodor-org-uk/fyodor/random-generators/index.md

 about the rest of it:

 * if we don't populate name and description will it get persisted/serialized etc. OK?
 Do I need to start creating "TestCar1", "TestCar2" etc.?
+How important is it to have a productCode?
+What format is it in, if any?
 Are there any rules about valid characters and string sizes?
 * what's the Engine?
 And just what's involved with making an Engine object anyway?
 * I’m not interested in price here but what is it, is it always the same currency regardless of manufacturer?
 What if my car doesn't have a price or it's zero?
 How many different code paths can my car